 Because responsibility and self-discipline are so important to the growth of each child, parents are asked to cooperate with the school by seeing that children attend regularly and arrive at school on time.
-While text readings, workbook, and worksheet assignments can be done by students who have been absent, they miss the important class discussions, hands-on activities, simulations, and group work, which are integral parts of a well-rounded education.
+While students who have been absent can do text readings, workbook, and worksheet assignments, they miss the important class discussions, hands-on activities, simulations, and group work, which are integral parts of a well-rounded education.